johnowusuduah/reddit-zeitgeist-app/README.md

 # Reddit Zeitgeist App

-## Do you want to read realtime submissions with highest number of upvotes on Politics subreddit categorized by sentiment with a BERT Model on AWS Sagemaker Endpoint?
+### Do you want to know the hottest political topics being discussed on Reddit in realtime categorized by sentiment?

+Sentiment analysis carried out by a BERT Model finetuned on IMBD moview review data set deployed on AWS Sagemaker Endpoint?

 ### CLICK THE LINK BELOW TO USE THE APP!!